 With the evolution of computer technology, eye tracking has become a non-intrusive, affordable, and easy-to-use tool in human behavior research that allows measuring visual attention as it objectively monitors where, when, and what people look at.
 Here is why you should use eye-tracking for website optimization.

 Most simply, eye tracking refers to the measurement of eye activity.
 More scientifically, eye tracking implies the recording of eye position (point of gaze) and movement on a 2D screen or in 3D environments based on the optical tracking of corneal reflections to assess visual attention.

-Eye tracking is part of Biometrics, which is a technical term to describe being able to measure body movements and calculations.
-For instance, one type of a Biometric study will use eye tracking to measure and record a participants' physiological reactions to the tasks as they perform them.
+Eye-tracking is part of Biometrics, which is a technical term to describe being able to measure body movements and calculations.
+For instance, one type of Biometric study will use eye tracking to measure and record participants' physiological reactions to the tasks as they perform them.